noelwelsh/noelwelsh.com/posts/2019-01-10-doom-emacs.md

 ## Narrowing and Widening Regions

 It can be useful to restrict a buffer to a selection of text, called narrowing in Emacs.
 This is particularly useful with multiple cursors (see below).
-To narrow to the current selection use `g-` and use `g=` to perform the reverse, called widening.
+To narrow to the current selection use `SPC rn` and use `SPC rw` to perform the reverse, called widening.
+Narrowing to the current function, with `SPC rf`, is also useful.

 ## Multiple Cursors